SpaceG/spaceg.github.io/_posts/2015-03-23-ready-for-macports.markdown

+The OS X package installer automatically installs MacPorts, [ sets the shell environment](https://guide.macports.org/chunked/installing.shell.html), and runs a selfupdate operation to update the ports tree and MacPorts base with the latest release.

+1.

 <blockquote>
 	"Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency."